SaiNageswarS/Omnishell/README.md

 https://github.com/SaiNageswarS/Omnishell/releases

 # Notes
-1. For adding to path edit ~/config/OmnishellEnv.json.
+1. For adding to path, run export PATH=newPath:$PATH.
+Then click save to store new path permanently.